mlitwin/resume/README.md

 * Negotiating feature-set and schedule with stakeholders

 Here is an [engineering presentation](https://mlitwin.github.io/Cyclades) I gave using Web Sketchpad - navigate with the right and left arrow.
 You can see some more [pedagogic examples](https://illuminations.nctm.org/wsp/) hosted on the _National Council of Teachers of Mathematics (NCTM)_ site.

+#### Senior Software Engineer

+7/31/2012 - 1/1/2013

+Support of _The Geometer's Sketchpad_ desktop product, planning and initial work for integration of Web Sketchpad into McGraw-Hill offerings.

+* Coding for and releases of updates to the desktop product
+* Managing the integration of initial Web Sketchpad version into Time to Know (T2K), now [Enabely](https://enabley.io/)
+* Participation in adoption of SCRUM project management methodology, and transition from MediaWiki/BugZilla to Confluence/JIRA tools

 ### KCP Technologies